Christos Tserentzoulias

 He competed in International Gran Prix, European Championships, World Cups & World Championships Representing Greece National Team.
 He graduated from National and Kapodistrian University of Athens in the department of the School of Physical Education and Sport Science.

 Currently working as fitness trainer, indoor cycling instructor, online cycling coaching & coaching member of Volikakis Christos team towards Tokyo 2020 Olympic Games.

+Since 2024 is elected in municipality of Aigialeia and since 2026 he is Deputy Mayor of Sports.

 He competed in the team sprint event at the 2012 UCI Track Cycling World Championships.